top of page

 ABOUT ADAM

 Adam Sewell was born in England and raised in Africa.
-He has also lived in Germany, Spain, Ireland, the Caribbean, and in various locations around the U.S. An avid rider since age 4, Adam currently works as a fitness instructor specializing in horse archers and stunt performers and has been a personal trainer, tai chi and yoga instructor for over 20 years.
-He also works as a stuntman on film and tv productions and is a member of Bay Area Stunts.
+He has also lived in Germany, Spain, Ireland, the Caribbean on cruise ships, and in various locations around the U.S. An avid rider since age 4, Adam currently works as a fitness instructor training private in-home clients and specializing in equestrian fitness and has been a personal trainer, tai chi and yoga instructor for over 27 years.
+He worked in executive protection for celebrities and corporate executives for many years and has also worked as a casino dealer, lifeguard, film production PA, chauffeur, personal assistant, private estate manager, house sitter, petsitter, office manager for an exotic car dealership, and now works as a professional stuntman as a member of Bay Area Stunts.
 Adam has traveled all over the world to ride horses and has been training in horse archery since 2019 when he joined California Centaurs in Cotati, California under the guidance of Hilary Merrill.
-He started Bay Area Horse Archers as he was looking for a place closer to home to practice and is the founder of Adam Sewell Specialized Horse Archery Training (A.S.S.H.A.T)
+He started Bay Area Horse Archers as he was looking for a place closer to home to practice and is the founder of Adam Sewell Specialized Horse Archery Training (A.S.S.H.A.T).....

 ABOUT ARIEL